hindutva/hindutva.github.io/main/history/persons/xatra/vijayanagara.md

 - mightiest of the sangama line, great patron of arts and culture.
 Sponsored composition of commentary of shArngadeva's sangItaratnAkara (composed in devagiri 50 years before its fall).
 - Faced with defeats and tributes, began to employ muslims and train hindus in archery.
 - Survived assassination attempts.
-- Quralleled with the bahmain sultans.
+- Quralleled with the bahmani- sultans.
 - Invaded lankA, extracted tributes from pegu and kerala.
 - Explorer Nicolo Conti and Persian chronicler Abdur Razzak arrived in South India and admired vijayanagara.
 - Had a harem running in 1000-s (Both Conti and Razzak say so).